abietti/albietz.github.com/index.md

 ---
 ## About

 I am a research scientist in the [Center for Computational Mathematics](https://www.simonsfoundation.org/flatiron/center-for-computational-mathematics/) at the [Flatiron Institute](https://www.simonsfoundation.org/flatiron).
-I am also involved in the [Polymathic AI](https://polymathic-ai.org/) initiative on foundation models for science.
+At Flatiron, I am also involved in the [Polymathic AI](https://polymathic-ai.org/) initiative on foundation models for science.

 **Opportunities at Flatiron CCM**: we have openings for [postdoc/research fellow](https://apply.interfolio.com/134615) and [summer intern](https://apply.interfolio.com/137386) positions.